At what age should you take your children skiing?

 2) Evolution2 do not accept 3-year olds in group lessons, but their private lessons over lunch or in the afternoon are reasonable.
 If you manage to get Valérie or someone like her your child will enjoy his or her holiday as much as you do, and probably end up skiing better than you!

-3) take a private lesson with one of the boutique ski schools, where you are very likely to have a British instructor whom the child will probably understand more easily, or a freelance private instructor specialising in teaching children.
-Mountain Masters, subject of course to availability, offer one or two-hour private lessons, normally in the afternoon.
+3) take a private lesson with one of the smaller ’boutique’ ski schools where you are very likely to have a British instructor whom the child will probably understand more easily, or a freelance private instructor specialising in teaching children.
+Mountain Masters, subject to availability, offer one or two-hour private lessons, normally in the afternoon.
 Tansy is absolutely brilliant with small children.
 The Development Centre (TDC) offer three-hour private lessons.
 Progression recommend booking an instructor between several of you and allowing the child to take as much of the lesson as he or she wants, and New Generation offer two hours.
 Yann Le Bozec is a one-man ski school who is also brilliant at teaching children.

 4-year olds vary hugely.
 Some will schuss black runs.
 Some will sit down and cry.
 Most can learn to go up the baby drag lifts on the nursery slopes and the basics of skiing.

-A three- or four-year old with, say, twenty hours’ experience on the nursery slopes can probably manage to ski a green run with his or her parents.
+A 3- or 4-year old with, say, twenty hours’ experience on the nursery slopes can probably manage to ski a green run with his or her parents.
 And that will be the proudest moment of your life!
-And if they don’t get there until they’re six or eight, who cares?
-As one Brit living in a ski resort was recently heard to say, ‘My lad skied red runs at three, blacks at four, bumps and slalom at five, and got his adult Giant Slalom badge at six.
+And if they don’t get there until they’re 6 or 8, who cares?
+As one Brit living in a ski resort was recently heard to say, ‘My lad skied red runs at 3, blacks at 4, bumps and slalom at 5, and got his adult Giant Slalom badge at 6.
 But he still can’t write his own name!”

 If your child is going to ski, getting a good instructor is the secret to a successful holiday.
 There are comprehensive descriptions of all Val d’Isère’s ski schools on this website.
 Contact the ski schools as early as possible to be sure of a place in the right class or, if you are reserving a private instructor, to get their best person.
 Fiona Easdale in our UK office knows a number of excellent teachers.

-Even at four years old, lessons will only last about two hours each day, so unless parents of small children have help, most of their holiday will be devoted to child-minding.
+Even at 4 years old, lessons will only last about two hours each day, so unless parents of small children have help, most of their holiday will be devoted to child-minding.

 Ski lessons must be booked in advance.

-For full details of both Childcare and Ski Schools please click on the links given.
+Click these links for full details of Childcare and Ski Schools on this website.